philbuchanan/Accordion-Blocks/readme.txt

 == Upgrade Notice ==
 = 1.1.0 =
-Big update for the plugin with lots of fixes and feature additions.
+Medium sized update to the plugin with a few fixes and some feature additions.

 = 1.0.6 =
 Fixed typo in plugin settings.